vuestorefront/shopify/README.md

 ------
 ## Support

-If you have any questions about this integration we will be happy to answer them on  `shopify` channel on [our Discord](discord.vuestorefront.io).
+If you have any questions about this integration we will be happy to answer them on  `shopify` channel on [Discord](http://discord.vuestorefront.io).

 ## Contributors ✨ <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-7-green.svg?style=flat-square)](#contributors-)